sophiagodoy/DigitandoNumeros/README.md

 - char
 - boolean

-Ele utiliza a classe auxiliar **Teclado** para lidar com a entrada e a validação dos dados.
+It uses the helper class **Teclado** to handle input and data validation.
-Se o usuário digitar um valor inválido, uma mensagem de erro é exibida e o programa continua rodando até que a opção **"j" (sair)** seja escolhida.
+If the user enters an invalid value, an error message is displayed, and the program keeps running until option **"j" (exit)** is chosen.

-## ▶️ Como Executar
+## ▶️ How to Run
-1. Copia a URL do repositório;
+1. Copy the repository URL;
-2. Abra no IntelliJ IDEA;
+2. Open it in IntelliJ IDEA;
-3. Agora basta rodar o programa no IntelliJ IDEA e interagir com o menu.
+3. Run the program in IntelliJ IDEA and interact with the menu.